Aru1771/AWS_VPC_Bootcamp/VPC-Key-points.md

  public subnet:

-        used to host the webserver, bastenhost, Natgateway's,
+        used to host the front end webserver, bastenhost, Natgateway's,

 private subnet:

-       used to host backed servers, database servers, internal servers.
+       used to host some backed servers, database servers, internal servers.

 application subnet: